 Depending on the injury, research has shown that icing, message, compression, rest, strength work, and elevation are all successful treatments for injuries; however, to completely heal an injury time off is almost always a necessary element.

-YES!
-Your body is built to heal from the inside out and nutrition plays a dynamic role in the healing of injuries.
+Your body is built to heal from the inside out and eating recovery foods are important in the healing of injuries.
 If you provide the right foods and nutrients to your body during the time of healing the duration of an injury can be shortened.